opendocsg/opendoc-supreme-court-practice-directions/PART-07-Fixing-Of-Matters-For-Hearing.md

 (4) The attention of solicitors is drawn to Order 34, Rule 5 of the Rules of Court, which provides:

-It shall be the duty of all parties to an action entered in any list to furnish without delay to the Registrar all available information as to the action being or being likely to be settled, or affecting the estimated length of the trial, <span style="font-style: italic;">*and, if the action is settled or withdrawn, to notify the Registrar of the fact without delay.*</span>  \[emphasis added\]
+: It shall be the duty of all parties to an action entered in any list to furnish without delay to the Registrar all available information as to the action being or being likely to be settled, or affecting the estimated length of the trial, *and, if the action is settled or withdrawn, to notify the Registrar of the fact without delay.*

+[emphasis added]

 ## 67. Adjournment or vacation of trial dates and part-heard cases

-(1) <span id="Sub-para_1"></span>Where dates have been fixed for the trial of any cause or matter, any request for an adjournment or vacation of the trial dates shall be made to the Court by way of summons with a supporting affidavit, even in those cases where counsel for the other party or parties consent to the adjournment.
+(1) Where dates have been fixed for the trial of any cause or matter, any request for an adjournment or vacation of the trial dates shall be made to the Court by way of summons with a supporting affidavit, even in those cases where counsel for the other party or parties consent to the adjournment.

 (2) Subject to any directions of the Court, when a case is adjourned, the Registrar shall assign such days as are available for the hearing of the case, and counsel will be expected to take the dates at short notice.